 The same is true for us.

 God may choose to alleviate our distress according to our preferences.
-We should pray for this outcome as long as the possibility exists.
+We should pray for this outcome as long as it is possible.
 However, as with Jesus, he may not answer our prayers as we wish, at least initially.

 Nevertheless, God is perfect.
 His unfailing love motivates him to care for us amid affliction and produce goodness from it.
 He remains utterly trustworthy, even in tough times.